 None identified.

 This Modification is to ensure that Modification 0819 is implemented in line with intentions.
 Please note, this proposal does not change any of the agreed Consumer Impacts as discussed under Modification 0819.

+Verify: Workgroup agrees with the statements above from the Proposer.

 What is the current consumer experience and what would the new consumer experience be?